 I enjoy occasionally taking public and government buses, because it’s public, the fees are set and it can be relaxing.
 After boarding the bus, a fare collector comes around for your fare.
 Travelers should sit up front, close to the driver.
 The bus can get crowded.
 Sometimes, the driver or a local will put your bag near the driver so there is more space.
 Travelers carrying large bulky backpacks, should be courteous and cognizant.
 Your pack takes up the space of a human fare.
 This is why I take a carryon luggage over a backpackers backpack.

-Overall, domestic travel in Asia is easy, quick and not as costly as its western counterparts.
-I’ve seen prices start as low as $30 to $200.
+Overall, domestic airlines carriers in India is easy, quick and not as costly as its western counterparts.
 For those looking to avoid train travel, this is a good option.
-Service is often very good, with an in-flight meal or snack included.
-Some domestic carriers include: IndiGo Air, Air India, Spice Jet, Jet Airways, Air Asia, Vistara.
+I have seen domestic flight costs start as low as $30 and as high as $200, with higher costs generally revolving around premier flights or festival dates.
+India airlines carriers are often very good, with an in-flight meal or snack included.
+Best domestic airlines carriers in India include: IndiGo Air, Air India, Spice Jet, Jet Airways, Air Asia, Vistara.

-At Kolkata Airport, I took a car taxi to Howrah Station.
+In Kolkata Airport, I took a car taxi to Howrah Station.
+I felt like I had good auto taxi experiences in Kolkata, with either the airport or the hotel staff hailing my taxi and requesting they use the meter.
+If you’re in an airport, sometimes there are government taxi stands where you pay in advance for your trip.
+Kolkata has one of those, so I paid in advance and then my driver gave the airport exit gate my ticket as we left.
 Howrah is a little over an hour from the airport, across Hooghly River.
 In this sense, there was no option but to use a car taxi.
 But cities like Delhi, offer metro options.

 7. Hiring a driver